coupergateway/couper-examples/error-handling-ba/README.md

 }
 ```

-We try to access the `/test` endpoint:
+Let's start Couper and try to access the `/test` endpoint via curl:

 ```sh
 $ curl -is localhost:8080/test